 - Breed in late December (to have the kids born in late May) one buck to 75 females.
 All 7-month old doe kids in a separate breeding group, both Spanish-Boer composites as well as pure Spanish, with one pure Spanish buck.
 That way all of the pure Spanish doe kids are bred to a pure Spanish buck and the composite doe kids will have easy-birthing, very feisty kids.

-- When winter snows cover all available forage, feed grass-alfalfa mix hay (target protein 13.5%) at 3.5% of mature goats’ and 4% of kids’ bodyweight per day.
+- When winter snows cover all available forage, we feed grass-alfalfa mix hay (target protein 13.5%) at 3.5% of mature goats’ and 4% of kids’ bodyweight per day.
 We spread “flakes” of hay out on the pasture on clean snow, with at least 4′ between flakes so that no goat’s bottom is positioned above another goat’s meal.
-Typically this means that per each 100 head of 115-pound average bodyweight does, two 65-pound bales of 18% protein alfalfa hay and four 65-pound bales of 10% protein grass hay will be fed.
-More aggressive does will frequently out-compete milder-mannered goats for feed, but their futures will depend on each one’s performance in raising pounds of kids per 100 pounds of her own bodyweight.
-And do we have all weights and performances perfectly recorded?
-Not exactly, not yet.
-“That’s on the to-do list.”

 - Ear-tag all kids at birth, female kids in their right ear, male kids in their left ear.
 That way sorting through an alley by sex is very easy!
 We change colors of eartag each year on a 10-year rotation and also have the year of birth at the beginning of the number – for example, 16001 will be the tag number of the first kid born in 2016, 16002 the second.
 Sire and dam and all other information about that goat can be found in the computer by looking up its eartag number!

-- In decent physical condition – neither under heavy parasite load or beyond their productive life expectancy (8-9 years for half Spanish/half Boer (or Savannah) and 11-12 for pure Spanish) does should be well able to raise triplet kids (and even the very occasional – for us – quads) on pasture without assistance.
+- In decent physical condition – neither under heavy parasite load or beyond their productive life expectancy – which we find to be 8-9 years for mostly Spanish/some Boer and 11-12 for pure Spanish, does should be well able to raise triplet kids (and even the very occasional – for us – quads) on pasture without assistance.

 - Neuter or remove buck kids from the doeherd BY 90 days of age.
-We band when ear-tagging on the first day of the kids’ life should males have more than one teat on either side of the scrotum, a “bad bite,” or poor conformation.
+We band when ear-tagging on the first day of the kids’ life should males have more than one teat on either side of the scrotum, a “bad bite,” or poor conformation, and to turn bucklings into “market” wethers.

 - Leave doekids and wethers (neutered males) with the doeherd.
 Does will “dry up” naturally by approximately three months following kidding.
 The kids live with and learn how to be a goat in the herd from their mothers, aunts and cousins.

-- “Market” kids (destined for harvest/slaughter) leave in the late Fall/early Winter when sale prices rise and it’s convenient for the meat buyers and for us.
+- “Market” kids (destined for harvest/slaughter) leave in the late Fall/early Winter when sale prices rise and it’s convenient for the meat buyer and for us.

 - Get ready to breed again for next year’s crop, using different-bloodline bucks to prevent inbreeding and to continue to move the herd productivity forward while safeguarding valuable character traits like strong maternal attributes and each animal’s competitive drive.